equinor/mercury/README.md

 Mercury calculator - API and Webapp

 ## About
 This calculator performs phase equilibrium calculations for mercury.
 It can be used to provide mercury distribution results for hydrocarbon mixtures at different temperatures and pressures.
-Depending on the corresponding conditions used, the calculator can provide results up to 4 separate phases: Hydrocarbon Gas/Hydrocarbon Liquid/Aqueous/Pure liquid Mercury.
+Depending on the corresponding conditions used, the calculator can provide results up to 4 separate phases: Hydrocarbon Gas/Hydrocarbon Liquid/Aqueous/Pure Mercury (liquid or solid).

 The core of the calculator is the UMR model (1-4).
 This model has been qualified for mercury calculations through the research activity “Mercury distribution in the oil & gas value chain” [colab link](https://colab.equinor.com/technologies/75C06E9B-49E4-4746-940E-EE6E33ED7F3E/summary).